kushaljk11/kushaljk11/README.md

 ---

 ### 🚀 About Me
-- 💻 Full-stack developer focused on **clean architecture & performance**
+- 💻 Full-stack developer with **UI/UX sensibility**
+- 🎨 Comfortable with **design → development workflow**
-- 🌱 Constantly learning modern technologies
+- 🌱 Constantly learning modern tech
-- 🛠️ Building **real-world, scalable applications**
+- 🛠️ Building **production-ready applications**
-- 🌍 Open to collaboration and open-source contributions
+- 🌍 Open to collaboration and open-source

 ---